-SOCOTEC prides itself on providing reliable ground investigation information from our fieldwork, monitoring and laboratory testing work.
+SOCOTEC prides itself on providing reliable ground investigation information from our fieldwork, geotechnical, monitoring and laboratory testing work.
 As well as conventional hard copy reports (generally PDF) we routinely provide the data in digital AGS4 format.
 This can be supplied throughout the investigation.

 Our experienced geotechnical staff are happy to provide guidance and advice on appropriate ground investigation techniques on an informal basis.